Whoaa512/starred/README.md

 - [gkz/grasp](https://github.com/gkz/grasp) - JavaScript structural search, replace, and refactor
 - [quarterpast/Gusto](https://github.com/quarterpast/Gusto) - Unfancy MVC
 - [gkz/prelude-ls](https://github.com/gkz/prelude-ls) - prelude.ls is a functionally oriented utility library - powerful and flexible, almost all of functions are curried.
 It is written in, and is the recommended base library for, http://livescript.net
 - [gkz/LiveScript](https://github.com/gkz/LiveScript) - LiveScript is a language which compiles to JavaScript.
 It has a straightforward mapping to JavaScript and allows you to write expressive code devoid of repetitive boilerplate.
-While LiveScript adds many features to assist in functional style programming, it also has many improvements for object oriented and imperative programming.
+While LiveScript adds ma

 ## Lua